HungGod/IntelligenceQuest/README.md

 IntelligenceQuest

 A hobby project creating a from-scratch 2D video game engine.

-It's currently broken, likely would take some work to get it running again.
+Currently broken; would take some work to get it running again.

 Dependencies
  - GLAD/460